aditya00kumar/document-classification/README.md

 This project is an attempt to provide a generic pipeline for document classification using different machine learning models which can be hosted on any cloud service without any difficulty.
 This repo is connected to heroku cloud and it has been hosted as an flask app https://nlp-pipe.herokuapp.com/.
-Effect of any commit to this repo will reflected at provided link.

  Features of this project are following:
  - Online training of models using custom training data provided by user.